The general wiring diagram is shown in the figure provided to the right.

 The red numbers in the figure correspond to positions in the “kit contents” table and numbers provided in the text.

-Antennas (1, 2) should be installed on the roof of the building or in another place with the best possible view of the sky.
-Buildings, trees, superstructures, etc. that narrow the horizon make reception difficult.
-Antennas are recommended to be mounted on pipes, that is, vertical pipes fixed to the roof - for this, appropriate fastenings are included (5).
-Two antennas should be placed at a distance of 1.5..2.5 m from each other.
-If there are no pipes on the roof, it is technically possible to fasten them to the railing posts (if the rules for operating your roof allow this), or to specially installed brackets (they are cheap and freely available in any store that sells satellite dishes), or, in the case of a flat horizontal roof, onto a heavy metal sheet or frame with a pipe attached to it.
+Antennas (1, 2) must be installed on the roof of a building or in another location with the best possible view of the sky.
+Buildings, trees, superstructures and other objects, narrowing the horizon, make receipt difficult.
+It is recommended that antennas shall be mounted on pipe racks, i.e. vertical pipes fixed on a roof - in such a way appropriate mountings have been included in the kit for this purpose (5).
+Two antennas shall be placed at the distance of 1.5…2.5 m from each other.
+If there are no pipe racks on the roof, then it is technically possible to perform attachment to the railing posts (if roof conditions allow it) or to specially mounted brackets (they are cheap and freely available at any store selling satellite equipment), or, in conditions of a flat horizontal roof - on a heavy metal sheet or a frame with a pipe attached to it.

 Prior to installation, all mounting pipes of the antennas can be extended with special extensions (3) included in the kit and corresponding fasteners (4).
 All antennas must always be earthed for provision of proper lightning protection!
 Absence of proper grounding is dangerous to life!
 Grounding can be achieved by grounding of an antenna mast on which antennas are mounted and additionally - by grounding of antennas themselves relative to the roof lightning protection circuit using supplied grounding cables (11) (rigid; a supplied flexible cable (12) is intended for indoor use).
 The cable is attached to antennas with the same screws applied to connect an antenna and extension cord.